wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Fixed bug not saving multi-select values when no options selected
+* Fixed bug not applying meta box panel to post types other than page/post
+* New feature: setting excerpt length to first instance of <!--more--> if present or max words of not (thanks wakibu)

 = 2.0.4 =
-* Fixed bug affecting php 5.3 and lower that was causing get_meta() to return a truncated value when the value was a scalar.
+* Fixed bug affecting php 5.3 and lower that was causing get_meta() to return a truncated value when the value was a scalar (thanks aschaevitz)
 * Made both pages and posts available in the "Use Profiles from" menu

 = 2.0.3 =
-* Fixed save_post action that was incorrectly failing nonce validation for post types other than post and page
+* Fixed save_post action that was incorrectly failing nonce validation for post types other than post and page (thanks janvbear)
 * Moved Widget form object init to admin constructor

 = 2.0.2 =
-* Fixed incorrect Nav Menu option values on both Parent and Child Profile forms.
+* Fixed incorrect Nav Menu option values on both Parent and Child Profile forms (thanks crzyhrse).

 = 2.0.1 =
 * Overhauled most of the code to simplify logic flow and enable filter and action hooks for extensibility
 * Replaced 'Categories' with 'Terms' to include any taxonomies associated with selected post types
-* Reorganized User Interface to be more intuitive
+* Reorganized User Interface to be more intuitive (thanks Paal)
 * Added new 'content' option to allow action hooks to replace default content
 * Added autoloading to reduce memory footprint